Understanding Self-Supervised Pretraining with Part-Aware Representation Learning: Experiments

 Self-supervised methods like iBOT~\citep{zhou2021ibot} and DINO~\citep{caron2021emerging} qualitatively show that different attention heads in ViTs can attend to different semantic regions of an object.
 We conduct the quantitative evaluation for part-aware representation obtained by pretrained models that is not well explored before, through three part-level recognition tasks, part retrieval, part classification, and part segmentation.

-\textbf{Part retrieval.} We conduct part retrieval experiments on two datasets, CUB-200-2011~\citep{cub200_wah2011caltech} and COCO~\citep{lin2014microsoft}.
-We build the part patch databases by cropping the patches centered at the keypoint.
+\textbf{Part retrieval.} We conduct part retrieval experiments on two datasets, CUB-200-2011~\citep{cub200_wah2011caltech} and COCO~\citep{lin2014microsoft}, which provide both the positions and corresponding categories of the keypoints.
+We build the part patch databases by cropping the patches where these keypoints are located at the center.
 We consider four and three keypoints from the two datasets, respectively.
-For each keypoint, we find the minimum L2 distance ($d$) from the distances between it and all the other keypoints in the same image, then crop a $d \times d$ patch centered at this keypoint and resize it to $224\times 224$.
-We use the cosine distance as the patch distance and evaluate the retrieval performance using average precision (AP) as the retrieval metric.
+For each keypoint, we find the minimum L2 distance ($d$) from the distances between it and all the other keypoints in the same image, then crop a $d \times d$ patch centered at this keypoint and resize it to $224\times 224$~\footnote{We explain the approach of resizing patches to full image resolution instead of other methods to extract part representations in Appendix~\ref{part resize}}.
+For each method, we directly use the pretrained encoders to extract features, without additional training processes, and take the better one from the class token or the average embedding of all patch tokens as the extracted representation.
+With each patch as the query patch, we attempt to retrieve patches belonging to the same category by calculating the cosine similarity between its representation and all the other patches' in the dataset and utilize the average precision (AP) as the retrieval metric.
+Finally, we average all the obtained AP scores (with all patches respectively taken as the query patch for retrieval) as the final retrieval score to evaluate the retrieval performance of the method.

 The results are provided in Table~\ref{tab:quantitative_part_retrieval}.
 We have the following observations. \ding{182} Self-supervised models except BEiT and MAE outperform the supervised model DeiT, indicating the capability that contrastive learning and CAE learn part-aware representations.
 BEiT and MAE perform inferior, consistent to the observations in ImageNet classification in Table~\ref{tab:imagenet_classification}. \ding{183} iBOT performs the best, and the reason might be that the capability of learning part-aware representations is boosted by making use of both contrastive learning and masked image modeling.